 Joining a ranger for a short walk, interpretive talk, or day hike is a great way to learn more about Kenai Fjords National Park.
 Programs are offered between Memorial Day weekend and Labor Day unless otherwise noted.

-Guided hikes on the Harding Icefield Trail are offered on Saturdays from July 6 through August 31 (2013 summer season).
-The hike departs from the Exit Glacier Nature Center at 9am.
+Harding Icefield Trail are offered on Wednesdays and Saturdays from July 2 through August 30 (2014 summer season).
+The hike departs from the Exit Glacier Nature Center.
 Please come prepared with sturdy footwear, layered clothing, water, and food as this is approximately a 7-8 hour activity.
 No reservations are required.

 Did You Know?